h8d13/TERCES/README.md

 ## Updates

-*Disclaimer:* The project will not be built as a backwards compatible one, we expect the user to **not update** if they are keeping important data.
+*Disclaimer:* The project will not be built as a backwards compatible one, terces expect the user to **not update** if they are keeping important data.
 Security is being pro-active and finding edge-cases, so building each piece of code with backwards compat would be both a risk and impossible to maintain.

 You can use: